FDio/vpp/src/plugins/srv6-mobile/mobile_plugin_doc.md

 ## FIB Table Lookup for Inner IPv4/IPv6 packet

-If you need to forward inner IP packet which is encapsuted outer IP and GTP-U headers based on specific fib table, configuring `gtp4.dt*` or `gtp6.dt*` helps you to do that.
+SRv6 Mobile functions of `t.m.gtp4.dt*` and `end.m.gtp6.dt*` support decapsulating outer IP/UDP/GTP-U headers and forwarding inner IP packet based on specific fib table.

 In case of the both outer and inner IP address families are IPv4, `t.m.gtp4.dt4` function supports GTP-U decapsulation and fib lookup for inner IPv4 with an associated steering policy and the following parameters: